Estimated reading time: 65 minutes

 Maintaining an air conditioner may seem complicated, but it doesn’t have to be!
 Developing a successful maintenance strategy for your unit is surprisingly simple, thanks to the help of our dedicated professionals.
 You can take three main steps to ensure your equipment is running optimally and at its best performance.

 - Learn the basics about your system.
-If you don’t know how it works, you need to understand its function to maintain it and detect any potential issues properly.
+You need to understand its function to maintain it and detect any potential issues properly.

-- Become familiar with common air conditioner problems and solutions so that you will know what to do when something goes wrong.
+- Become familiar with common air conditioner problems and solutions.
+Then you will know what to do when something goes wrong.

-- Educate yourself on some DIY maintenance tips that can help extend the life of your air conditioner while helping keep repair costs down.
+- Educate yourself on some DIY maintenance tips.
+This can help extend the life of your air conditioner while helping keep repair costs down.

 This last step can also save time by allowing you to address smaller issues before they become big problems.
 Taking these precautions now will pay off in the long run!